Header Link Image

 • After the chicken breasts are finished brining or marinating, discard the used brine or marinade.

-• If you choose not to brine or marinate, simply season the chicken breasts to your liking.
+• If you choose not to brine or marinate, simply season the chicken breast to your liking.

 How to Build Your Fire